Resources for deaf children and young people

 A short comic book story about Harvey, a young boy who gets grommets.
 It explains why he gets grommets, what happens when he visits the doctor, and what happens at the hospital when the grommets are put in.

-Download: Harvey gets grommets
+Download or order: Harvey gets grommets

 The Buzz for deaf young people